Artist Statement:

 The ‘attention economy’ is the real intent of social media, rewiring our brains through dopamine hits.
 In contrast, painting is a richly serotonin-rewarding economy that offers a grounding, centring coherence, allowing the person to synthesise new worlds in response to their bodies and environments, not the distant undisclosed space of the digital realm, with its true location purposefully withheld, that holds its idealised promise as a punishing spectre of a place that you will never be, a horizon you will never enter.
 Painting reminds you that the sublime is located within you, in the act of connecting this experience with the other in an act of communication, with the simple statement through action: “I was here.
 I share this with you.
 I am with you in this act.”

-There is a sense of liberation in Loveless’s recent works, the imagery is freed from the hidden ideology and the libidinal economies of images colonising our visual landscape, Loveless connects directly with these little mountains of consumerist scrap junk, created from the discarded excess from collaging, from which the objects of desire have been extracted.
-The paintings are composed of piles of the leftover waste of the ‘desire industry’, various luxuries, bodies, and sublime landscapes have been punched out and the part normally unnoticed is given in its place.
-More than ever, it is a generational question; how do you navigate images when the nature of their provenance, and purpose are so carefully submerged?
+There is a sense of liberation in Loveless’s recent works; the imagery is freed from the hidden ideology and the libidinal economies of images colonising our visual landscape.
+Loveless connects directly with these little mountains of consumerist scrap-junk, created from the discarded excess from collaging, from which the objects of desire have been extracted.
+The paintings are composed of piles of the leftover waste of the ‘desire industry’, various luxuries, bodies, and sublime landscapes have been punched out, and the part normally unnoticed is given in its place.
+More than ever, it is a generational question; how do you navigate images when the nature of their provenance and purpose are so carefully submerged?
 A time of hidden ideologies.

 It was often a medieval practice to take any object (particularly that which was lowly or considered waste) as an object of meditation.
 It was visited with intellectual attention to discover its value in the grand scheme of creation.
-This theological activity inherently contained within itself humour and release from our self-imposed or externally imposed tyranny of the hierarchy of values.
+This theological activity inherently contains within itself humour and release from our self-imposed or externally imposed tyranny of the hierarchy of values.

 The times we live in may be thought of as ‘brink times’: political, economic, social and environmental structures on the brink of systemic change without a clear pathway or means to imagine a new future.
-When this takes place an inordinate amount of energy is expended in anxiety, as individuals seek security in any fixed point or recognisable narrative that will at least offer a common direction and safety in numbers.
+When this takes place, an inordinate amount of energy is expended in anxiety, as individuals seek security in any fixed point or recognisable narrative that will at least offer a common direction and safety in numbers.

 The Philosopher Giambattista Vico analysed that the imagery of a society changes when there is a huge shift in politics and power.
 At present, we are in a cultural shift that leaves us without clarity or a crystallising sense of the image or the narrative of our times.
 Historically, art schools have acted as laboratories where the individual operates in a community, working out the nature of creating images that the individual is personally invested in and how they connect to a wider public discourse.
-Going through the process of painting is to work with ideas that have materialities, that are embodied, felt and made through the limit of the body and are reflective of that constraint.
+Going through the process of painting is to work with ideas that have materialities, that are embodied, felt and made through the limits of the body and are reflective of that constraint.
 The reality and experience of the artist are captured in the painting, and this reacts with the nervous system of the viewer.